India’s bold announcements at the Glasgow COP leave too much to the imagination

 Some commentators have observed that Mr. Narendra Modi may have meant to convey the target as 50% share of RE in the total capacity mix by 2030 instead of generation mix.
-Few days after the PM's address, Power Minister RK Singh suggested that the 50% target was meant for non-fossil fuel capacity, and that the 500 GW non-fossil target (target # II. above) constituted renewables including large hydro.
+Few days after the PM's address, Power Minister R.K.
+Singh suggested that the 50% target was meant for non-fossil fuel capacity, and that the 500 GW non-fossil target constituted only renewables and large hydro.
 We analyze all these propositions in this article.

 Follow IHS Markit Energy

 - International renewable energy credits are emerging as transitional option to virtual PPAs in India

 - Sustainable aviation fuel is taking off as the airline industry explores a diverse set of technologies and outpaces policymakers

 - Global corporate clean energy procurement deals of 21 GW in the first half of 2022

 - Santos' Darwin Pipeline Duplication (DPD) Project confirmed – Australia's energy transition is taking shape

 - Global Power and Renewables Research Highlights, September 2022: Implications of the Inflation Reduction Act, global gas supply a key concern for power sector, financing strategies take center stage as interest rates jump

 - Toward a reliable low-carbon power system: Navigating the evolving flexibility policy landscape